phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part1-tensor.md

 ---
 keywords: fastai
-description: in progress
+description: This notebook covers the fundamental part of deep learning -tensor and overview of Pytorch as well.
-title: Pytorch part 1 - basic tensor and Pytorch tensor
+title: Pytorch part 1 - tensor and Pytorch tensor
 toc: true
 badges: true
 comments: true